nus-cs1010-2021-s1/as05-skeleton/questions.md

 - `direct contact` if there is direct contact between m and n
-- `contact through x` if there is an indirect contact between m and n through a third person x (replace x with the actual id)
+- `contact through x` if there is no direct contact but there is an indirect contact between m and n through a third person x (replace x with the actual id).
+If there are multiple such third person, output the one with the smallest id.
 - `no contact` if there is no direct nor indirect contact through a third person in the contact traces.